JonChristopherBailey/BootstrapTemplate/README.md

 # BootstrapTemplate
-HTML template that demonstrates most popular elements in Bootstrap arsenal.
+HTML template that demonstrates most popular elements in Bootstrap arsenal by Brad Traversy.